War of the Golden Stool: The rescue column

-The column made their arrival in Bekwai on the 19 of July.
-On the day of their arrival Lieutenant Colonel Morland also arrived with reinforcements from Nigeria, and further reinforcements consisting of a detachment of Sikhs, half a battalion of the Central African Regiment and then the 2nd Battalion of the Central African Regiment followed.
-On the 22 July Morland attacked Kokofu with a force of 800 men, taking the Ashanti by surprise and resulting in a rout with weapons and supplies being abandoned.
+The column made their arrival in Bekwai on 19 July.
+On the day of their arrival Lieutenant Colonel Morland also arrived with reinforcements from Nigeria, and further reinforcements consisting of a detachment of Sikhs, half a battalion of the Central Africa Regiment and then the remainder of the 2nd Battalion of the Central Africa Regiment followed.
+On 22 July Morland attacked Kokofu with a force of 800 men, taking the Ashanti by surprise and resulting in a rout with weapons and supplies being abandoned.

 In September, after spending the summer recuperating and tending to the sick and wounded in captured Kumasi, Willcocks sent out flying columns to the neighbouring regions that had supported the uprising.
-His troops defeated an Ashanti force in a skirmish at Obassa on the 30 September and also succeeded in destroying the fort and town at Kokofu where he had been previously repulsed, using Nigerian levies to hunt Ashanti soldiers.
+His troops defeated an Ashanti force in a skirmish at Obassa on 30 September and also succeeded in destroying the fort and town at Kokofu where he had been previously repulsed, using Nigerian levies to hunt Ashanti soldiers.
 Ashanti defenders would usually exit the engagement quickly after a stiff initial assault.
-Following the storming of the town Captain Charles John Melliss was awarded the Victoria Cross for his bravery in the attack.
+Following the storming of the town, Captain Charles John Melliss was awarded the Victoria Cross for his bravery in the attack.

 Aftermath

 Ashanti was annexed into the British Empire; however, the Ashanti still largely governed themselves.
 They gave little or no deference to colonial authorities.
 The Ashanti were successful in their pre-war goal to protect the Golden Stool.
-But, the following year, the British arrested numerous chiefs, including the Queen Mother of Ejisu, Yaa Asantewaa, and exiled them to the Seychelles for 25 years.
+But, the following year (1901), the British arrested numerous chiefs, including the Queen Mother of Ejisu, Yaa Asantewaa, and exiled them to the Seychelles for 25 years.
 In that 25-year period many of them died, including Yaa Asantewaa herself in 1921.
 Kumasi City retains a memorial to this war and several large colonial residences.
 Ashanti and the former Gold Coast eventually became part of Ghana.

 The war cost the British and their allies approximately 1,000 fatalities in total; however, according to a statement made by MP David Lloyd George in Parliament in 1901, "the Colonial Office should have had some justification for the foolish policy of the [British] Government in regard to the Golden Stool, that had led to the hundreds and thousands of the corpses of savages festering round the fort of Coomassie"!
 David Lloyd George further admonished Joseph Chamberlain for his dismissive attitude towards the Ashanti casualties in the war, noting that the Golden Stool was never captured by the British: "Surely human life was worth some respectful treatment", he said.
 The Golden Stool was hidden deep in the forests for the duration of the war, with the British continuing to seek it until 1921.
 Shortly after this, it was accidentally uncovered by a team of labourers who took the golden ornaments that adorned the stool and left the rest, which was of wood.
 An Ashanti court sentenced the labourers to death for their desecration, but British officials intervened and arranged for their exile instead.

 British troops were awarded the Ashanti Medal for service during the war.